Michael-Fearon/theodinproject/README.md

 17/02/26
 Margins are super important for flex.
 Use margin: auto to center align items. margin-left / margin-right : auto, to snap things to the left or right

+11/03/26
+Parent needs display:flex, child does not.
+Gap for creating uniform spacing, instead of padding. justify-content for center aligning flex elements